ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 ## Changelog

+### 1.7.2
+* (sbormann) Added compatibility to new react-ui of admin-adapter.
+* (sbormann) Changed background-images in autocreate views function.
+* (sbormann) Internal definition and handling of device options changed.

 ### 1.7.1 (2021-04-18)
 * (sbormann) Fix to work with Admin v5.0.3 (renaming files and folders will only work with the upcoming next admin-update).
 * (sbormann) Updated dependencies.